Helicopter involved in fighting fires crashes in Nelson

 Pilot Steve Askin was killed in 2017 while helping fight the Port Hills wildfires.

-Askin's chopper crashed as he was returning to the dipping pond to refill a monsoon bucket.
+Askin's chopper, also an AS350 Squirrel, crashed as he was returning to the dipping pond to refill a monsoon bucket.

 The Port Hills fires, which broke out following a long hot summer, destroyed 9 homes and burnt through 2000 hectares of bush and farmland.